SMousavi7/smart-home-knx-thingsboard/README.md

 Then start the installed ThingsBoard IoT Gateway.

-Verify from the logs that both the ThingsBoard connection and KNX connector have successfully started.
+Verify from the Gateway logs that both the ThingsBoard connection and KNX connector have successfully started.

 Once connected, KNX telemetry should begin appearing in ThingsBoard.

+---

 ## 11. Verify Telemetry

 Open the KNX smart-home device in ThingsBoard.

-The following telemetry should be available:
+The following telemetry values should become available:

 ```text
 roomTemperature